 The strategic cooperation focuses on integrating anti-corruption education, developing lifelong learning centres, and conducting policy research to strengthen the rule of law in Khon Kaen.

-On 3 February 2026, the Faculty of Law, Khon Kaen University, along with the National Anti-Corruption Commission (NACC), signed a cooperation agreement and held a meeting to summarise operational results and define future directions for the collaboration.
-This partnership operates under the Memorandum of Understanding (MOU) signed in 2024, aiming to establish a strategic framework for the rule of law, anti-corruption efforts, and the systematic development of a learning city.
-The signing ceremony took place in the Sarasind Meeting Room, Sirikunakorn Building, Office of the President, Khon Kaen University.
+On 3 February 2026, the Faculty of Law, Khon Kaen University, along with the National Anti-Corruption Commission (NACC), signed a cooperation agreement and convened a meeting to summarise operational outcomes and define future directions for collaboration.
+This partnership operates under a Memorandum of Understanding (MoU) signed in 2024, with the objective of establishing a strategic framework for the rule of law, anti-corruption, and the systematic development of a learning city.

 The strategic Co-Creation Framework, which was approved by the KKU Faculty of Law and the NACC Region 4 Office on 30 January 2026, is guided by the core concept of “Integrity & Law.”
-This initiative seeks to promote and develop a collaborative learning ecosystem involving higher education institutions, government agencies, and the social sector.
-Its goal is to instil a culture of the rule of law, anti-corruption, and social responsibility, functioning as an “Ethical Immunity” integrated with the development of a learning city.
+This initiative seeks to promote a collaborative learning ecosystem involving higher education institutions, government agencies, and the social sector.
+Its aim is to cultivate a culture of the rule of law, anti-corruption, and social responsibility, functioning as an “ethical immunity system” integrated with learning city development.

 This collaboration focuses on four operational strategies: